Anthony-Nolan/Atlas/README_ManualTesting.md

   - Relies on locally-run MatchingAlgorithm API.

 - `Atlas.MatchPrediction.Test.Verification`
-  - Web API project for manual verification of the Match Prediction Algorithm (MPA).
+  - Functions project for the manual verification of the Match Prediction Algorithm (MPA).
   - Verification involves generating a harness of simulated patients and donors, running it through search requests, and collating the final results to determine the accuracy of match probabilities.

+- `Atlas.MatchPrediction.Test.Verification.Test`
-  - Includes minimal suite of unit tests, with sufficient coverage only to ensure the reliability of the generated data.
+  - Minimal suite of unit tests for the `Atlas.MatchPrediction.Test.Verification` project, with sufficient coverage only to ensure the reliability of the generated data.

 ## Verification